Arts, Crafts and the cycle of life...

 We had the (mis)fortune of arriving a little late in the season and caught the tail end of the run where the river is teeming with dead salmon carcasses and scavenger birds.
 Lots of interesting photo ops of a very sombre nature and a lot of fat, happy seagulls screaming about how tasty this buffet was.
 The few salmon that were still alive were just kinda hobbling along (if you can imagine the fish version of that) being pecked to death by the cycle of life.

 Seems every year for as long as there've been salmon, they've been swimming upstream, spawning and dying.
-To the population of Victoria BC and some off season tourists it's apparently quite an event to witness.
-Now, I'm all for anything that involves being outside in nature, especially if it's nature on the west coast, but this was a pretty weird kind of eco-voyeurism that I just wasn't getting in to.
-Yes, it's vibrant and educational and the streams are teeming with life and all that, but really, people flock to the wilderness to watch elderly fish use the last of their life's strength to get it on and then die.
-Come to think of it... we should have it as good.
+To the population of Victoria British Columbia and some off season tourists, this segment of the cycle of life is quite an event to witness.
+Now, I'm all for anything that involves being outside in nature, especially nature on the west coast, but this was a pretty bizarre form of eco-voyeurism that I just wasn't getting into.
+Yes, it's vibrant and educational and the streams are teeming with life (and death) and all that, but really, people flock to the wilderness to watch elderly fish use the last of their life's strength to get it on and promptly die and get eaten by gulls.

 Anyway...